 About Carrie Sue

-An internationally celebrated storyteller, teaching artist, and Chautauqua scholar, Carrie Sue Ayvar is the recipient of multiple awards for service, leadership, and her dedication to the art of storytelling and education.
-Her bilingual blend of traditional, historical, and personal tales connect the people, languages, and cultures of Florida.
+An internationally celebrated storyteller, teaching artist, and Chautauqua scholar, Carrie Sue Ayvar is the recipient of multiple awards for service, leadership, and dedication to the art of storytelling and education.
+Her bilingual blend of traditional, historical, and personal tales connects the people, languages, and cultures of Florida.